cong-minhh/moodle-mod_classengage/README.md

 ### Flexible Participation
 - **Web Interface**: Students can participate using any device with a browser (laptop, tablet, phone).
+- **Mobile-Optimized**: Touch-friendly answer buttons and responsive design for seamless mobile participation.
 - **Clicker Integration**: Native support for physical clicker devices via our REST API, perfect for environments with limited connectivity or strict device policies.
+- **Connection Resilience**: Automatic reconnection with state restoration when network connectivity is interrupted.

 ## Installation